populse_mia.data_manager package

 Parameters:

-the list of scans that have been modified
+The list of scans that have been modified or are missing.

 populse_mia.data_manager.database_mia module